Updated June 8, 2021

 Construct your argument using active voice.

-Most of your readers will find the second (active-voice) version more compelling.
+The second version is more compelling.
 It encourages action and creates a sense of accountability in your reader’s mind.

 Appeal to the Senses

 Persuasive arguments use creative language to evoke sensory experiences.

 Research suggests that smell connects directly to memory (external link), which may be why it can evoke such powerful emotional reactions.

 This presentation, Success Through Senses (external link), is perhaps one of the best ways to understand the idea of making an argument by appealing to your reader’s senses.